AhmedYousriSobhi/aCupOfTea/fields/libarariesAndFrameworks/pytorch/101_pytorch.md

 - They provide a free course tutorial, explained with a great effort with many interesting notes.
 - You can follow up with them on colab on their notebook to follow along with them.

+There is a cheat sheet provided by the official docs, you can find [here](https://pytorch.org/tutorials/beginner/ptcheat.html)

 # Precision in DataType
 [Wiki](https://en.wikipedia.org/wiki/Precision_(computer_science)) for precision in Data Science.
 ```